robertmaynard/Sandbox/README.md

 Note this was a rip from the SO question: http://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-an-unsorted-array?rq=1

+## Check CXX Symbols Exist ##
+A look at what we would have to change to have CMake find templated function signatures.

 ## CMakeCrossCompiler ##
 Show how to use a CMake ToolChain file as the CMAKE_USER_MAKE_RULES_OVERRIDE.
 This is useful if you have required compiler flags you need set for